wp-plugins/powerpress/readme.txt

 == Changelog ==

-0.8.4 released on 7/1/2009
+0.9.0 released on 7/20/2009
-Added powerpress_get_enclosure_data() and powerpress_get_enclosure() courtesy functionis for theme developers to obtain enclosure data, changed the icon used for selecting blubrry hosted media, added m4b and m4r to list of detected audio formats, relabled Redirect Feed URL to FeedBurner Feed URL to clear up confusion,
+Added `powerpress_get_enclosure_data()` and `powerpress_get_enclosure()` courtesy functions for theme developers to obtain enclosure data, changed the icon used for selecting blubrry hosted media, added m4b and m4r to list of detected audio formats, relabled Redirect Feed URL to FeedBurner Feed URL to clear up confusion.
+Completely revamped the on page and new window players, removed the "play in page" options as they were a source of confusion for some users, Added code to support poorly written themes that capture post content incorrectly, New powerpress shortcode added, enter [powerpress] within your post and the player will be inserted at that location, player.
+New embed option added to episode entry box, displayed just above the built-in player.
+New option to remove the player on a per episode basis.
+New optional episode entry fields for iTunes Keywords, iTunes Subtitle and iTunes Summary.
+Bugs: Fixed bug with `require_once()` calls on some servers displaying a fatal error, fixed scheduled posts bug with WordPress 2.8+.

 0.8.3 released on 6/27/2009
 Fixed bug with feed redirect URL setting for custom feeds, added option to disable the dashboard statistics widget, fixed 2 bugs with Blubrry hosting integration: media URL field no longer read-only after publishing and ID3 write tags bug fixed.